ericasaywhat/ExercisesInC/homeworks/homework10.md

 7) Do you have to lock the mutex to signal a condition variable?

 No, you do not have to lock the mutex to signal a condition variable.
-You have to unlock the mutex before you can `cond_signal`

 8) Does the condition have to be true when you signal a condition variable?